 - Alarm clock (digital clocks are not provided in rooms)

 - A reusable water bottle or thermos to help us maintain our testimonies of simplicity and sustainability

-- A thermometer to monitor your temperature for any changes and face masks for the duration of your stay (optional)
+- A thermometer to monitor your temperature for any changes

 - Comfortable walking shoes and weather-appropriate gear

 - A flashlight to help navigate at night

 We endeavor to maintain a clean, comfortable, and relaxing campus.
 Please note that: